In which I depart from my usual genres

 Little does she know that’s only the beginning.
-Before she knows it she is drawn into the Bunnies’ own “workshop” in an attic, a ritual where they take a real bunny (from the thriving campus population) and attempt to turn it into a man.
+Soon she is drawn into the Bunnies’ own “workshop” in an attic, a ritual where they take a real bunny (from the thriving campus population) and attempt to turn it into a man.
 They call these attempts “Drafts” or “Darlings,” as they are physical works in progress, nowhere near perfection.
 Each one usually bears some grotesque deformity, like a mangled mouth or inhuman hands—as one of the Bunnies complains at the end of Samantha’s first attendance, “his cock better work this time.”

 This is a pivotal scene in which Awad’s genius for magical realism comes into its glory.
 Dating back to H.P.
 Lovecraft (whom Awad indirectly references) and even before, magical realism has fascinated readers for its funhouse-mirror effects.
 And it has fascinated writers for the freedom it allows them: to create strange events, characters, and procedures without creating logical structures to accompany them.
 Things can be implausible or left unexplained.